yashmanuraj2/DecathlonStore/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Start the server :
-cd to src/Backend:
+The server connection String is in the sercer.js File cd to src/Backend: nodemon server
-nodemon server
 ## Start the Frontend :